12 Sep Ransom from Home – How to close the cyber front door to remote working ransomware attacks

 - The Home Network: Home Network Security (HNS) connects to your router to protect any devices connected to the home network — including IoT gadgets, smartphones and laptops — from ransomware and other threats.

-- Desktop endpoints: Trend Micro Security (TMS) offers advanced protection from ransomware-related threats.
+- Desktop endpoints: Trend Micro Maximum Security offers advanced protection from ransomware-related threats.
 It includes Folder Shield to safeguard valuable files from ransomware encryption, which may be stored locally or synched to cloud services like Dropbox®, Google Drive® and Microsoft® OneDrive/OneDrive for Business.

 - Mobile endpoints: Trend Micro Mobile Security (also included in TMS) protects Android and iOS devices from ransomware.